ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 The data quality has been improved, because other people and machines can now interpret and use the information more reliably.

 Let's take a step back and look at what went wrong in our first non-linked table.
-The problems were obvious to someone who re-uses the data but were not that relevant for the creator of the table.
+The problems were obvious to someone who reuses the data but were not that relevant for the creator of the table.
 I made the table, I knew which Tim and London I was talking about, I knew how the birthdate should be read.
 This closed worldview is the root cause of much of the problems in digital systems today.
 Developers tend to make software that produces data that only they can fully understand.